-A high-level delegation of the Ghana National Chamber of Commerce and Industry paid a courtesy call on the Vice President of the Republic of Ghana, His Excellency Alhaji Dr. Mahamudu Bawumia, at the Jubilee House in Accra.
+Ahigh-level delegation of the Ghana National Chamber of Commerce and Industry paid a courtesy call on the Vice President of the Republic of Ghana, His Excellency Alhaji Dr. Mahamudu Bawumia, to discuss the issues and the way forward.

 The delegation includes Mr. Clement Osei Amoako (President, GNCCI), Mrs. Victoria M. E. Hajar (1st Vice-President, GNCCI) Mr. Stephane Miezan (2nd Vice-President, GNCCI) Mr. Mark Badu-Aboagye (CEO, GNCCI), Dr. Kojo Aboagye- Debrah (Chairman, Banks and Non-Financial Institutions, GNCCI, Trade Sector), Mr. Peter Atsu Dotse (Communications Officer, GNCCI) some Council Members of the Chamber.